langtrain-ai/langvision/docs/index.md

-# plimai Documentation
+# langtrain Documentation

-Welcome to the plimai documentation!
+Welcome to the langtrain documentation!

 ## Overview
-plimai is a modular framework for Vision LLMs with LoRA fine-tuning and a unified model zoo for open-source visual models.
+langtrain is a modular framework for Vision LLMs with LoRA fine-tuning and a unified model zoo for open-source visual models.

 ## Contents
 - [Getting Started](../README.md)